Checkboxes customized using CSS

 <input type="checkbox" /> but the standard radio buttons are visually hidden and replaced with CSS images, icon fonts, or specific styles.

 There are several ways of achieving this.
-The example below shows how to simulate the behaviour of standard default HTML checkboxes using CSS pseudo-elements and background images, while ensuring that they remain accessible.
+The example below shows how to simulate the behavior of standard default HTML checkboxes using CSS pseudo-elements and background images, while ensuring that they remain accessible.